Last Updated: 4/18/22 | April 18th, 2022

-When I first went to Lisbon in 2012, I immediately fell in love with it.
+When I first visited Lisbon, I immediately fell in love with it.
 Hilly, colorful, beautiful, and full of wonderful food – it was everything I wanted.
 And the fact that it was very inexpensive didn’t hurt either.

-Pre-COVID, Lisbon’s secret got out.
+Even pre-COVID, Lisbon’s secret was out.
 Tourists flocked here in droves, and it became a magnet for digital nomads.
-While the crowds are greater and the prices are higher than before, Lisbon’s charm hasn’t been fully lost.
+While the crowds are greater and the prices higher post-COVID, Lisbon’s charm hasn’t been fully lost.
 The food scene is still excellent (and underrated if you ask me).
 The bars are lively.
 And the street scene is always intoxicatingly fun.

 Plus, compared to other capitals in Europe, Lisbon is still a bargain.